brianshumate/ansible-jepsen/README.md

 lein test
 ```

-Pick your poison; substitute `$DATABASE` for one to run Jepsen against
+Pick your poison; substitute `$DATABASE` in the above example for one to run
-as listed in the `jepsen` project directory:
+Jepsen against as listed in the `jepsen` project directory:

 * aerospike
 * elasticsearch